cmrf7/DESyn/README.md

 4. Value:

-(1). geneID: a vector containing geneID in the dataset.
+(1). geneID: a vector containing gene IDs in the dataset.

 (2). pvalue: p-value for testing DE genes.